sccthomas/ECM1400_CA/README.md

 ## **TESTING:**

-There is testing that occurs at the beginning of the codes execution when it is ran.
-I am using the module pytest to complete this.
+For testing I am using the pytest module.
+You will be able to run testing by entering this command to the cmd.
+This must be ran in the files directory.

+python -m pytest

 ## **APPENDIX**